Delwyn Young: Personal life

-Young's father, Delwyn Young, Sr., was drafted in 1981 by the Cincinnati Reds out of Belmont High School in Los Angeles.
+Young's father, Delwyn Young Sr., was drafted in 1981 by the Cincinnati Reds out of Belmont High School in Los Angeles.
 He played 11 seasons with five different organizations.

 Coaching career

 New York Mets organization

 Young served as the hitting coach for the Kingsport Mets in 2018 and the Brooklyn Cyclones in 2019, both minor league affiliates of the New York Mets.

 Sugar Land Skeeters

 On April 12, 2021, he was announced as the manager of the State College Spikes for the inaugural season of the MLB Draft League.
 He also served as an instructor for the Sugar Land Skeeters.

 Washington Nationals organization

 He was the hitting coach for the Washington Nationals' Single-A affiliate The Fredericksburg Nationals in 2022 and 2023.
 In 2024 Young was named as the hitting coach for the Washington Nationals High-A affiliate Wilmington Blue Rocks.
-His contract was not be renewed after the 2025 season.
+His contract was not renewed after the 2025 season.